ellipticobj/meower/README.md

 ![screenshot](assets/screenshot.png)

 # roadmap
-- better help tips when error
-- debug everything
-- release a stable build
 - feature improvements (ask for user input for certain errors like no email detected)